-This weeping, mounding, laceleaf Japanese maple develops orange-green spring-colored foliage brought on by full sun in the summertime.
+This weeping, mounding, laceleaf Japanese maple develops orange-green spring-colored foliage brought on by the full sun in the summertime.
 By the end of summer, the leaves transition to green and then turn to bright orange in the fall.

-If I had to pick my favorite variety for the month of August or September in full sun 100F+ days, it would be Baldsmith.
+If I had to pick my favorite variety for the month of August or September in full sun for 100F+ days, it would be Baldsmith.
 As it gets warmer and the seasons progress this Japanese Maple truly gets more and more brilliant.
 It essentially glows in the late summer heat with light green at the core and blushy pink at the edges.
-In fall, yellow and orange tones encompass its foliage, brightening up the darkness that fall brings.
+In fall, yellow and orange tones encompass its foliage, brightening up the darkness that falls brings.
 These sunny colors persist into late summer and early fall.